Skip to Content

 Find opportunities daily to talk about time.
 Use the daily routine as a starting point.

-Discuss concepts such as the time of day (morning, afternoon) as well as clock time (“I’ll pick you up at 12 ‘o clock after storytime”).
+Discuss concepts of time such as the time of day (morning, afternoon) as well as clock time (“I’ll pick you up after story time, at 12 o’clock.”)

 14. Play With Objects